-Tyrion Lannister recovers from the Battle of the Blackwater in a chamber above the Queen's Ballroom, as his father Tywin Lannister has taken Tyrion's former chamber in the Tower of the Hand.
+Tyrion Lannister recovers from the Blackwater in a chamber above the Queen's Ballroom, as Lord Tywin has taken his son's former chamber in the Tower of the Hand.
 After marrying Sansa, Tyrion moves from Maegor's Holdfast and displaces Lord Gyles Rosby in spacious apartments atop the Kitchen Keep.

 A Dance with Dragons

 Ser Kevan Lannister notes that the dry moat surrounding Maegor's Holdfast is three feet deep in snow and that the iron spikes that line it are glistening with frost.
 Kevan sups with his niece, Queen Cersei Lannister, and her son, King Tommen Baratheon, in the royal chambers.
 Tommen tells Kevan that the bad cat was outside his window the previous night.

 —thoughts of Sansa Stark